triggermesh/docs/docs/targets/awslambda.md

 ![Bridge overview](../images/aws-targets/aws-lambda-bridge-create-3.png)

-After submitting the bridge, and allowing some configuration time, a green check mark on the main _Bridges_ page indicates that the bridge with the AWS Lambda Target was successfully created.
+After submitting the Bridge, and allowing for some configuration time, a green check mark on the main _Bridges_ page indicates that the Bridge with the AWS Lambda Target was successfully created.

 ![Bridge status](../images/bridge-status-green.png)

-For more information about using AWS Lambdas, please refer to the [AWS documentation][docs].
+For more information about using AWS Lambda, please refer to the [AWS documentation][docs].

 ## Event Types

-The AWS Lambda Target leaves the [CloudEvent][ce] type definition to the discretion of the implementer given the flexible nature of AWS Lambdas.
+The AWS Lambda event Target leaves the [CloudEvent][ce] type definition to the discretion of the implementer given the flexible nature of AWS Lambda.

 However, the response [CloudEvent][ce] would have the following payload: